 Founding Farmers – While not as well-labelled as its peers, the vast majority of Founding Farmers’ brunch menu is inherently gluten free if you steer clear of bread-like items.
 Pan scrambles, cast iron skillets, and farmhouse hashes are your best bets.

-Brunch & A Show
+Brunch and a Show

 Transform your brunch into a full day experience

 The Hamilton – If the spirit moves you, head to The Hamilton for an incredible brunch spread with items like benedicts, corned beef hash (house made corned beef, crispy potato cake, baby kale and sunny-side-up duck egg), shrimp and grits (creamy grits, spicy shrimp sauce, andouille sausage, spinach), and shakshuka (with poached eggs, bell peppers, jalapeños, tomatoes, feta, cilantro, wheat toast).
 The space is huge, light, and comfortable, making for a lovely Sunday-morning-into-afternoon spot for perching.
 BONUS: They also throw the occasional gospel brunch, typically with two separate seatings and a stellar buffet.
-Check their schedule for upcoming shows.

-Perry’s Drag Brunch– You know the drill-buffet, drag queens, and more.
+Perry’s Drag Brunch – You know the drill-buffet, drag queens, and more.
 A brunch everyone should experience at least once.

-Sax– Kick off your Sunday with a sweet all male burlesque show.
+Sax – Kick off your Sunday with a sweet all male burlesque show.

 Location, Location, Location